0x4meliorate/SQLBurp/README.md

 ## 💾 Persistence

-All scan data is stored in the Burp project file using Burp's extension settings API.

-- **Scans are project-scoped** - opening a different Burp project shows only that project's scans, with no cross-contamination between engagements.
+All scan data is stored via Burp's extension settings API.
+Because that API writes to the global user preferences file rather than the `.burp` project file, SQLBurp derives a **project fingerprint** at load time and namespaces every settings key under it, ensuring scans from one project are never visible in another.

+**How the fingerprint is derived:**

+1. The raw bytes of the first few proxy history entries are SHA-256 hashed.
+Since proxy history is serialised into the project file, this hash is stable across restarts of the same project and differs between projects.
+2. If proxy history is empty (a fresh or temporary project), a UUID is generated and stored as a fallback seed for that session.

+All settings keys take the form `sqlburp_<fingerprint>_<key>`, so each project maintains a fully isolated scan store.

 - **No external database** - sqlmapapi can be restarted freely without losing any scan history.
 - **Incremental saving** - the scan record is written on start and updated on every log line, so data is preserved even if Burp is closed mid-scan.
-- **Automatic restore** - all scans from the current project are loaded back into the table when the extension initialises.
+- **Automatic restore** - all scans for the current project are loaded back into the table when the extension initialises.

-Deleting a scan via right-click or Remove Finished purges it from both the API and the Burp project permanently.
+Deleting a scan via right-click or Remove Finished purges it from both the API and the project's settings permanently.

 ## 📝 Notes